 Fun-loving Thais don’t just throw water at each other for no good reason (besides having a kick out of seeing other people soaking wet).
 The real meaning behind the splashes is to symbolically wash off all misfortunes in the past year, thus welcoming the new year with a fresh start.

 Traditionally, Thais would politely pour a bowl of water on members of the family, their close friends and neighbours.
-As Songkran has taken a more festive note, a bowl becomes a bucket, garden hose and water guns, and the spirit of vacation merriment is shared among all town residents and tourists.
+As Songkran has taken a more festive note, a bowl becomes a bucket, garden hose and water guns, and the spirit of holiday merriment is shared among all town residents and tourists.

 Making merit during Songkran